junxian428/HTB_Certified_Junior_Cybersecurity_Associate/17. Incident Handling Process/10. Analysis of Insight Nexus Breach/README.md

 4. Post-incident monitoring must include scanning for persistence mechanisms, since deleting an attacker’s marker file does not neutralize the root cause.

+Questions

+Answer the question(s) below to complete this Section and earn cubes!

+- 0 Download the Wazuh exported logs file (i.e., wazuh_export.zip), and identify all events that indicate potential credential compromise.
+Check the event ID 4688 and verify the full path of the parent process name that executed a credential dumping tool.
+Answer format is C:\\Pr........

 Reference:

 https://github.com/SigmaHQ/sigma/blob/master/rules/windows/builtin/security/account_management/win_security_successful_external_remote_rdp_login.yml